 For more information on the study and content of the report itself, please contact email@example.com.

 Want to learn more about AI in public transport?
-Register now for our training programme on artificial intelligence in Singapore from 25-27 February!
+Register now for our training programme on artificial intelligence in Paris, France from 3-5 July!